 - Do not eat anything for 3-4 hours before going to bed.
 Doing this means you'll have less glucose in your bloodstream, so your body will tap into your fat reserves to make more glucose.

 - Make sure that your bedroom is dark to increase the quality and duration of your sleep.
-This leads to greater calorie use.
+This also leads to greater calorie use.

 Our TriggerSleeping pillow encourages movement while you sleep